wolfers/thombot_v2/README.md

+# changing everything over to rewrite
+I am finally taking the time to make everything in the rewrite.

+Hopefully I'll be able to move everyhting over and get it all working and then merge it with master.

 # Bot created for the Thom Stargazer Memorial Guild.
-### created for discord using the discord.py module
+### created for discord using discord.py

 This is a small bot made for me and my friends.
 Not meant for any other servers.